-Summer has arrived and with the heat already in the high 90’s here in Boulder, I thought trying out a healthy, no-bake recipe is exactly what is needed!
-But as with all of my recipes, I further thought that creating an Ayurvedic version of the energy ball could be a great experiment.
-What I discovered was a simple, nourishing and irresistible recipe filled with Ojas-increasing ingredients (coconut, almonds, ghee, etc), digestive spices to balance out the heavy, cold and raw qualities of this recipe, and an added bonus of Ashwagandha Root, one of Ayurveda’s most well know energy-enhancing, rejuvenative herbs.
+Summer has arrived and with the heat already in the high 90’s here in Boulder, I thought it to be the perfect time for a no-bake recipe!
+This Ayurvedic version of the energy ball is a simple, nourishing, and irresistible recipe filled with Ojas-increasing ingredients (coconut, almonds, ghee, etc), digestive spices, and an added bonus of ashwagandha, one of Ayurveda’s most well know energy-enhancing, rejuvenative herbs.

-I love this recipe for multiple reasons.
-First, these Ayurvedic energy balls provide me with a delicious sweet fix that is made from 100% whole foods (meaning unrefined and unprocessed), leaving me satiated and guilt-free.
-Second, they not only taste great, but provide me with tons of healing nutrients including plant-based protein, omega-3s, essential vitamins and minerals and powerful antioxidants.
-The spices have numerous healing properties including increasing digestion, reducing inflammation and promoting lightness; while the Ashwagandha Root is added to boost energy and immunity, increase strength, reduce stress and rejuvenate the body.
+These energy balls are a healthy way to get you sweet fix and are made from 100% whole foods (meaning unrefined and unprocessed).
+They not only taste great, but will provide you with tons of healing nutrients including plant-based protein, omega-3s, essential vitamins, minerals, and powerful antioxidants.
+The spices have numerous healing properties that will increase your digestion, reduce inflammation, and promoting lightness; while the ashwagandha will boost your energy, improve your immunity, increase your strength, reduce stress, and rejuvenate your body.

 - Vegetarian (can be made vegan)